murderteeth/rarity-masterwork/README.md

 Please join me and say thanks to these great folks:

 ### Hrunting
-Hrunting is a table-top DM guru and has been advising me on how to adapt d20 to solidity in a way that stays genuine to both the rules and spirit of the system.
+Hrunting is a table-top DM guru and has been advising on how to adapt d20 to solidity in a way that stays genuine to both the rules and spirit of the system.
 Hrunting was also first to point out that we need masterwork crafting before magic crafting.

 ### [zgohr](https://github.com/zgohr), creator of [Rarity Homestead](https://rarityhomestead.com/)
 Homestead wrote the first draft of the masterwork dungeon and core library.
 This was a challenging task and Homestead delivered, contributing direction and insights in addition to code.